thijsfranck/the-dynamic-typists/app/README.md

 ### Scrambler

 Provides various functions for scrambling an image.
 Each scrambler function expects a `Picture` instance as input and stores the generated tiles as part of that instance.
-Each

 We implemented the following types of scramblers: